syncfusion-content/ej2-angular-docs/ej2-angular/pdfviewer/how-to/load-office-files.md

 ---
 layout: post
-title: Load office files in PDF Viewer
+title: Load office files in Angular Pdfviewer component | Syncfusion
 description: Learn about how to load office files in Syncfusion Angular Pdfviewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: How to load the Office products